odil-T/Electric-Vehicle-Data-Analysis/README.md

 `initialize_db.sql` has the SQL statements needed to initialize the database and the table in MySQL.

-`load_data_mysql.py` is the script used to clean the data in Python using pandas and load the data to MySQL.
+`load_data_mysql.py` is a Python script used to clean the data using pandas and load the data to MySQL.

 `all_queries.sql` file contains the SQL statements that can query the dataset for data analysis.